demiurge-ash/artstation-plus/README.md

 This dropdown list allows you to sort your portfolio by date, views, likes, and ratios.
 - «Download all images» button on each user profiles
 - Add to preview info about the place in the trends
-- Legacy Preview design — disable slow animationof title on previews.
+- Legacy Preview design — disable slow animation of title on previews.
 You can switch to modern design in the extension settings.

 ## Chromium
 **[Download extension in Chrome Web Store](https://chrome.google.com/webstore/detail/artstation-plus/ebdenohdcbolldkofcepdbjdibghkndc)**